stelzinga/MF/MGT_99.Legend.md

 - 3 Resources: Assets, Staff and Suppliers
 - 2 Funding items: Liabilities, Equity with Cash deemed part of Assets.
 - 4 Management Functions: Planning, Organising, Leading and Controlling
-- 4 *Key Deliverables* from Planning and Organising namely *Goals* & *Objectives* and *Activities* & *Groups* respectively.
+- 4 deliverables from Planning and Organising namely *Goals* & *Objectives* and *Activities* & *Groups*.
-- 3 Main deliverables from Operations: Revenue, Cost, Risk
+- 3 deliverables from Operations: Revenue, Cost, Risk

 The RPT looks like this:
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -